All Episodes Plain Text

 Why isn't the Coast Guard looking out over the ocean to see where those drones are going?

-And also, I think the government knows what these drones are, otherwise they'd have fighter jets up there chasing them away like they do with everything else.
+Otherwise, they'd have fighter jets up there chasing them away like they do with everything else.

-So, what about that?
+So what about that?

 I don't know why the Coast Guard doesn't know if they're flying back over the ocean.